Executive Summary

 In talent management, role clarity is a credibility marker.
 And nowhere is that more visible than in how feedback is designed and interpreted.

-Same Tool Same Accountability
+The Same 360 Tool Does Not Mean The Same Accountability

 Leaders, managers, and individual contributors are accountable for different kinds of outcomes.
 If you have been promoted between these levels in your career, you know this reality!

-• Leaders are accountable for direction, enterprise impact, and long-term risk.
+- Leaders are accountable for direction, enterprise impact, and long-term risk.

-• Managers and supervisors are accountable for translating strategy into execution and developing others.
+- Managers and supervisors are accountable for translating strategy into execution and developing others.

-• Individual contributors are accountable for expertise, reliability, and quality of work.
+- Individual contributors are accountable for expertise, reliability, and quality of work.

 When these roles receive the same feedback questions, the data may look comparable, but the meaning is not.
 The same item can signal strategic effectiveness for a leader, people management skill for a manager, and execution discipline for an individual contributor.